Azure/cyclecloud-slurm/README.md

       wait_for_resume      - Wait for a set of nodes to converge.
       ```
 4. Nodes are no longer pre-populated in CycleCloud.
 They are only created when needed.
 5. All slurm binaries are inside the `azure-slurm-install-pkg*.tar.gz` file, under `slurm-pkgs`.
 They are pulled from a specific binary release.
-The current binary releaes is [2023-03-13](https://github.com/Azure/cyclecloud-slurm/releases/tag/2023-03-13-bins)
+The current binary releases is [2023-08-07](https://github.com/Azure/cyclecloud-slurm/releases/tag/2023-08-07-bins)
 6. For MPI jobs, the only network boundary that exists by default is the partition.
 There are not multiple "placement groups" per partition like 2.x.
 So you only have one colocated VMSS per partition.
 There is also no use of the topology plugin, which necessitated the use of a job submission plugin that is also no longer needed.
 Instead, submitting to multiple partitions is now the recommended option for use cases that require submitting jobs to multiple placement groups.

 # Contributing